Skip to main content

 • SMO 3: International Standards on Auditing

-Until the European Commission adopts ISA, the Law requires application of ISA as issued by IAASB in Cyprus.
+Until the European Commission adopts ISA, the national legislation requires application of ISA as issued by IAASB in Cyprus.

 Whenever new ISA pronouncements are issued, ICPAC provides practical guidance via technical circulars to its members.
-ICPAC circulates the update to its members and has designs and offers educational presentations for all its members to familiarize themselves with the new standards.
+ICPAC circulates the update to its members and offers educational presentations for all its members to familiarize themselves with the new standards.

-The Institute reports to monitor the IAASB work program, review exposure drafts, and disseminate information on changes to members of the profession and other stakeholders via email, its monthly technical alert, its quarterly magazine, Accountancy Cyprus and its new website that was launched in early 2015.
+The Institute reports to monitor the IAASB work program, review exposure drafts, and disseminate information on changes to members and other stakeholders via email, its monthly technical alert, its quarterly magazine, Accountancy Cyprus and its website.

 Current Status: Sustain